-- I am the Executive Director and Founder of Ophiomics, a start up company with the ambition of bringing new solutions based on genomics and bioinformatics to medicine, with a focus on oncology and chronic disease.
-Our most advanced project focuses on Hepatocellular Carcinoma, and the choice between surgical vs. palliative approaches.
+- I am the CEO, Chairman of the board and Founder of Ophiomics, a precision oncology start up company with the ambition of bringing new solutions based on genomics and bioinformatics to medicine, with a focus on liver cancer.
 We are located in Lisbon, Portugal, at the “Pólo Tecnológico”.

 - I am the President of the Management Board of the Portuguese Biological Information Infrastructure.
 This project, entitled BioData.pt, aims to develop a data infrastructure that supports the development of academic research and new business models around available and secure biological data.
 It is funded under the Portuguese RoadMap of scientific infrastructures and it is now in implementation phase.

 - I am and have been a member several of Scientific and Technological Councils/Advisory boards.
 My areas of intervention include start up strategy, biotechnology of natural resources, science/technology for local/regional development, entrepreneurship, technology readiness, among others

 - I was the Scientific director of Healthcare City since its beginning, a start-up incubator/accelerator focused on the health sector, promoted by Nova Medical School, Janssen, Lusíadas Saúde and Medis – the right place to grow to a global market!
 My official role was twofold – I developed and actively participate in our 11 Health Market Program acceleration program, and I made sure that from a tech/scientific perspective projects were sound, and were progressing according to realistic paths, establishing any connections that were needed with our scientific system.
 In addition, I mentored some of our start ups, mostly in the diagnostics area.